 WEDNESDAY, June 21, 1933

 This was another low point in my morale on the trip.
-At Newton, the yard police met us about 3 miles out of town, herded us into a group, demanded identification from each of us and threatened to shoot us if we attempted to run away from the group.
+At Newton, the yard police met us about three miles out of town, herded us into a group, demanded identification from each of us and threatened to shoot us if we attempted to run away from the group.
 We were herded onto a road heading into the city and told to march.

 The two yard police had a car and constantly made us move faster by bumping the laggers.
 If I ever hated anyone, it was the S.O.B. who was herding us.
 We marched to the Newton train station where were lined up again and those without identification were arrested as vagrants and the rest of us stood around for several hours wondering what would become of us.
 All of us agreed that the yard policeman (bull) who herded us into town was one of the meanest we would ever meet.
 He would not let us get anything to eat, only drinks of water and the use of the toilet.